hplt-project/monotextor-slurm/README.md

  - [monofixer](https://github.com/bitextor/bifixer) to fix encoding issues and remove html entities.
 This step does not add any metadata field, it just fixes the document text.
  - `pii`: look for PII information with [multilingual-pii-tool](https://github.com/mmanteli/multilingual-PII-tool).
 In case it any match is found, the field specifies the unicode character offsets for every match.
  - `filter`: if document matches any of the [filtering criteria](#filtering).
  - `doc_scores`: document quality scores with [web-docs-scorer](https://github.com/pablop16n/web-docs-scorer/).
 An array where the first position is the overall quality score and the rest are the sub-scores used to determine the overall score.
+All of the scores ranging values from 0 to 10.

 The output of this step will produce the same documents as input with the added metadata information.

-#### Filtering
+#### Filters
 The process of annotation adds a new metadata field (`filter`) to each document that indicates if the document should be kept or not, and when not, indicate the discarding reason.
 Possible values are:
  - `keep`: the document does not match any of the filtering criteria.